 Abarim Publications' online Biblical Greek Dictionary

-The noun υιος (huios) is the common Greek word for son (Matthew 1:21, Mark 1:19, Luke 1:13, John 1:42), but where the English word "son" simply denotes one's male child, in Greek this word covers a far wider range of relationship and a much narrower range of progeneration.
+The noun υιος (huios) is the common Greek word for son, and it is used 382 times in the New Testament; see full concordance.
+But where the English word "son" simply denotes one's male child, in Greek this word covers a far wider range of relationship and a much narrower range of progeneration.

 Our word υιος (huios) is the masculine counterpart of the feminine noun θυγατηρ (thugater), meaning daughter, but the opposite of νοθος (nothos), which denotes a bastard or illegitimate child.
 That means that our word doesn't simply denote one's male biological offspring, but rather a person who has been acknowledged and accepted into a household as someone who has the rank and rights of a male offspring, and whose destiny it is to represent and ultimately replace the male parent upon his death.

 But it's the final clause that most defines our word.
 Unlike our English word "son", which brings to mind the mere biological act of procreation and is an epithet that can never be removed, the Greek word υιος (huios) brings to mind the political act of representation, which could be bestowed and rescinded independently from any physical affiliation.